a2labs/riveter/README.md

 });

 // Here we attach the extend call to the constructor
-// Using extend will result in riveter ensuring both
+// Using extend will result in riveter ensuring inherits,
 // extend and mixin exist on the constructor from then on Person.extend = riveter.extend;